analogrithems/ecommerce_feeder/readme.txt

 = Something is not working what do I do? = www.analogrithems.com/rant/forums/topic/ecommerce-feeder/

+= My import runs but products don't show up, or keep making duplicates = Make sure you have a style column.
+This is needed for updates as well as link varaints & parents

 == Screenshots ==

 1. The simple clean interface located under Tools

 == Changelog ==

+= 0.3.7 =
+* Handle ajax errors better

 = 0.3.6 =
 * Made a init hook to make sure other plugins don't get error when loading